Thanksgiving holiday closings

 Other closings

-• Coastal Health & Wellness clinics and the Galveston County Health District will be closed today and Friday.
+• Coastal Health & Wellness clinics and the Galveston County Health District will be closed today.

-• The Galveston County Animal Resource Center will be closed today and Friday.
+• The Galveston County Animal Resource Center will be closed today.
 The center will reopen Saturday.

-• The Daily News offices will be closed today.
-Offices will reopen at 8 a.m.
-Friday.

 (0) comments